 Always break heels in before you wear them out.
 Wear them with socks round the house first.

-I’m 5’0 also but my case is even sadder because when I wear heels, legs’ muscle appear and they are huge and ugly ! :(posted almost 4 years ago
+I’m 5’0 also but my case is even sadder because when I wear heels, legs’ muscle appear and they are huge and ugly ! :(posted about 4 years ago